Advertisement

 Vaccines don’t cause the flu

 The flu shot can cause side effects like soreness and swelling at the site of injection, headache, and nausea, but it cannot cause the flu.
-Vaccines contain inactivated virus—so they’re no longer infectious—or components that look similar to the flu virus, so your immune system is ready when it encounters the real thing.
+Vaccines contain inactivated virus—so they’re no longer infectious—or components that look like the flu virus, so your immune system is ready when it encounters the real thing.
+FluMist contains a live but weakened virus that cannot cause illness.

 “[The flu vaccine] should not make you sick because the protein in it cannot make you sick.
 It’s more likely that you were infected waiting in line at the doctor’s office or pharmacy.
 It takes two weeks before immunity [from the vaccine] is fully developed, so if you’re exposed to someone contaminated in that time, you’re going to get sick," Dr. Park says.